CopycatPandaExpressChowMein/Sustainable_development_assignment_2/README.md

 All main classes in the project have dedicated unittest files located in the test/ folder.
 Tests verify that each class and method behaves correctly.

-Run all tests
+Run all tests using the terminal
 ```
 make unittest
 ```

-Run tests with coverage
+Run tests with coverage using the terminal
 ```
 make coverage
 ```

-Run linters and unittests with coverage
+Run linters and unittests with coverage using the terminal
 ```
 make test
 ```

-You can also run the tests for invidual classes using
+You can also run the tests for invidual classes using using the terminal
 ```
 python -m unittest test.test_game
 ```